Jamnalal Bajaj Institute of Management Studies: Master of Science in Finance (MSc Finance)

-Launched in 2013 based on recommendations from the Prime Minister's Office under Dr. Manmohan Singh, this was India's first master's degree in finance offered by a college.
-The programme aims to develop future financial leaders through rigorous training in finance, quantitative methods, and economics, aligned with global standards such as those of the London School of Economics.
+Launched in 2013, this was the first instance where a MSc program was offered by a college in finance, in India the programme covers rigorous training in finance, quantitative methods, and economics.

 Master in Human Resource Development (MHRD)

 A two-year, full-time programme launched in 2019, the MHRD course prepares students for strategic roles in HR with emphasis on performance management, compensation, HR analytics, industrial relations, and labour law.

-Part-time Master's Programmes
+Master of Management Studies (MMS)Three Year Master's Degree Programmes

-JBIMS also offers part-time master's degrees across four specialised areas:
+JBIMS also offers three years master's degrees across four specialised areas: